surban/cudamat/README.txt

 Version 0.3
+- Added the select_columns method.
+Code contributed by Tijmen Tieleman.
 - on_device should now work as intended.
 - allocate_device_memory now returns an error when cublasAlloc fails.
 - Fixed bug in max that showed up when an entire column was negative.